-The duration of this session is approximately 30-60 minutes.
+The suggested duration of this session is approximately 30-60 minutes, with more time added as needed to complete required evaluation activities.
 The surveyor(s) may need a quiet area for brief interactive discussion with staff who oversee the infection control process.
-The remaining session is spent where the care, treatment, or services are provided.
+The remaining session time is spent where care, treatment, or services are provided.